Block learning

 You will get your timetable when you enrol, which is the same as the traditional model.
 At the start of each intake, you'll also have access to all Welcome Week activities.
 This will help you settle in, meet others, and get ready for your studies.

-With block learning, you’ll have a set timetable of three-days teaching - but that doesn’t mean less study time.
+With block learning, you’ll usually have a set timetable of three-days teaching - but that doesn’t mean less study time.
 You’re still expected to study for around 40 hours a week, just as you would with the traditional model.
 Independent study outside the classroom is essential to your success.

 A predictable timetable with set days of study means you can better plan your week.
 Whether it's a part-time job, sports, hobbies, volunteering or joining a society, block learning gives you more flexibility.
 This means you can make the most of university life beyond the classroom.